||edHelper's suggested reading level:

 1 Backpacks can be extremely useful to students.
 They can be a convenient way to carry books.
 They keep materials close at hand.
 They are a practical organizational tool at school.

-3 In theory, the backpack is an effective way to carry things back and forth to school.
+3 A backpack is an effective way to carry things back and forth to school.
 The strongest muscles in the body are the back and the abdominal muscles.
 The spine has thirty-three bones or vertebrae.
-Between them are disks which absorb some shock.
+Between them are disks which absorb shock.
 They should be able to support the weight of the backpack and its contents.
 When used improperly, though, or when the weight is too much for the individual, pain and injury can result.
-Signs that there is a problem with the use of the backpack are a change in posture, difficulty getting the backpack off and on, pain, tingling, numbness, or red marks.
+Signs that there is a problem with the use of a backpack are a change in posture, difficulty getting the backpack off and on, pain, tingling, numbness, or red marks.

-4 What are some ways that the improper use of backpacks can create a problem?
-First, if you carry too much, the backpack might pull you back.
-You might bend in an awkward way by bending forward at the hips or arching the back.
+4 What are some ways that the improper use of backpacks can create problems?
+First, if you carry too much, the backpack might pull your back.
+You might bend in an awkward way by bending forward at the hips or arching your back.
 This compresses the spine unnaturally.
 If the weight hurts, you might lean forward and round your shoulders.
-Again, unnaturally, the upper back may curve causing pain in the shoulder, neck, or back.
+The upper back may curve unnaturally, causing pain in the shoulders, neck, or back.
 This can also cause poor posture.
 Some people like to carry their backpacks on one shoulder.
 This can strain the shoulders and neck.
-Straps that dig into the shoulder can hurt the circulation and the nerves, causing tingling, numbness, and weakness.
-Any of these symptoms that cause so much pain that activities change, or medication is needed, or sleep patterns are bothered need to be looked into.
+Straps that dig into the shoulder can cut off circulation and damage the nerves, causing tingling, numbness, and weakness.
+If symptoms cause so much pain that activities change, require medication, or cause sleep patterns to change, the problem needs to be addressed.

 5 Other backpack injuries include those that hurt other people.
 Sometimes we don't think of that.
 Sometimes these injuries are accidents; sometimes they are on purpose.
 In school or at home, people can trip on backpacks.
 If someone swings a backpack at another, it can really hurt because it is so heavy.
 People sometimes fall on others when carrying their backpacks because they get off balance.
-Sometimes, a child hits another child when he swings the backpack on and off and doesn't pay attention to the blind spot.
+Sometimes a child hits another child when he swings the backpack on and off without paying attention to his surroundings.

 For the complete story with questions: click here for printable